neul-labs/blogus/CONTRIBUTING.md

 If you have any questions about contributing, feel free to open an issue or contact the maintainers directly.

-Thank you for helping make Logus better!
+Thank you for helping make Blogus better!